 Boost your bottom line

-Canadian producers, manufacturers and exporters will be able to export to the EU like never before, thanks to the Canada-European Union Comprehensive Economic and Trade Agreement (CETA).
+Canadian producers, manufacturers and exporters are now able to export to the EU like never before, thanks to the Canada-European Union Comprehensive Economic and Trade Agreement (CETA).

 Trade in goods

-Currently, only about 25 percent of EU tariff lines on which Canadian goods are exported enter the EU duty-free.
-On day one of CETA’s entry into force, 98 percent of EU tariff lines will be duty-free for goods that originate in Canada.
+Before CETA, only about 25 percent of EU tariff lines on which Canadian goods are exported entered the EU duty-free.
+With CETA, 98 percent of EU tariff lines are now duty-free for goods that originate in Canada.
 Another 1 percent will be eliminated over a period of up to seven years.
 Once CETA is fully implemented, 99 percent of EU tariff lines will be duty-free.

 That means tangible and significant opportunities in the EU market.

-Canadian goods that face tariffs – on everything from machinery to maple syrup – will become more competitive in the EU market, giving Canadian exporters an advantage over other exporters still facing EU tariffs.
-It will also allow Canadians to expand or create new markets for their goods in the EU.
+Canadian goods that face tariffs – on everything from machinery to maple syrup – are now more competitive in the EU market, giving Canadian exporters an advantage over other exporters still facing EU tariffs.
+It also allows Canadians to expand or create new markets for their goods in the EU.

 Here’s more good news: